 Schott Classic B-3 Sheepskin Leather Bomber Jacket

-Founded more than a century ago in the Lower East Side of NYC, Schott has been a favorite for the likes of Marlon Brando, James Dean, and guys like you since they started.
-We’ll always consider them the maker of the best men’s leather bomber because we were wearing a Schott Classic B-3 Sheepskin Leather Bomber Jacket the first time we ever kick-started a bike.
+Founded more than a century ago in the Lower East Side of NYC, Schott has been a favorite for the likes of Marlon Brando, James Dean, and guys like you since it started.
+I’ll always consider them the maker of the best men’s leather bomber because we were wearing a Schott Classic B-3 Sheepskin Leather Bomber Jacket the first time we ever kick-started a bike.
 But the quality, style, and versatility of this jacket speaks for itself.
 It’s a worthy investment if you plan on riding for the rest of your life.